The Quasar Proximity Effect as an Alternative Probe of Quasar Pair Distances: Methods

 Density fluctuations strongly impact the transmitted flux.
 Therefore, it is not straightforward to pinpoint the exact location of the secondary quasar from the spectra.
 One strategy is to smooth the spectra using a kernel to boost the flux signal corresponding to the true $\dlos$.

 For a given quasar, the radiation field of a pencil beam traveling through the center scale with the distance to the quasar $r$ as $\Gamma \propto r^{-2}$.
 This leads to the scaling relation of neutral hydrogen number density with distance $n_{\rm HI}\propto 1/\Gamma\propto r^2$.
-Consider a uniform density scenarior and the relation between the transmitted flux and the optical depth, this results in a transmitted flux $f$ scaling relation of $f\propto e^{-k r^2},$ where $k$ is related to the cross-section of the neutral hydrogen and the mean hydrogen number density of the Universe.
+Consider a uniform density scenario and the relation between the transmitted flux and the optical depth, this results in a transmitted flux $f$ scaling relation of $f\propto e^{-k r^2},$ where $k$ is related to the cross-section of the neutral hydrogen and the mean hydrogen number density of the Universe.
 This gaussian-like shape motivates us to choose a gaussian kernel, which enhance the flux peak at the location of the foreground quasar.
 For a pencil beam passing by the secondary quasar at a distance, this scaling relationship is also expected when the l.o.s. distance is relatively large compared to the projected sky plane distance.
 We therefore proceed to smooth the spectra with a gaussian filter.
-We tested a few choices of the standard deviation of the gaussian kernel to find an optimum kernel size\footnote{We have also checked boxcar kernels and find that they perform significantly worse than gaussian kernels.}.
+We tested a few choices of the standard deviation of the gaussian kernel to find an optimum kernel size\footnote{{We compared boxcar kernels, which perform worse than gaussian kernels because the elevation of foreground transmission follows a Gaussian-like profile.}}.